- Posted by Multi-Care Medical

 Defined: this is a highly common sports injury.
 A muscle pull can occur in any major muscle group, but specific sports tend to cause specific injuries.
 For example, a hamstring pull often occurs in sports that involved a lot of running or quick sprints such as jogging, soccer, basketball, and track.
 By comparison, calf pulls are common in tennis as are back pulls in weightlifting.

 Prevention: most muscle pulls are caused by improper preparation or fatigue.
 Before and after playing any sport, proper stretching should be done keep the muscles relaxed.
 Also, depending on the level of physical activity, a slight warm up is also advisable after stretching.
 Proper time to heal is essential as many muscle pulls are caused by normal fatigue and overwork.
 To prevent fatigue from becoming an issue, the body needs time off to recover and heal.
 A person should not play sports when overly fatigued, weak, or unwell.

 Treatment: muscle pulls are easily treated using common treatment methods such as RICE (Rest, Ice, Compression, and Elevation) that facilitates healing and allows pulled muscles time to recover.
 Over-the-counter anti-inflammatory drugs are also effective in reducing pain.

-At Multi-Care Medical, we treat a wide variety of sports injuries at our locations in Pembroke Pines, Fort Myers and Cape Coral, Florida.
+At Multi-Care Medical, we treat a wide variety of sports injuries at our locations in Pembroke Pines, Fort Myers, Naples and Cape Coral, Florida.
 To stay in great health, physical activity is a requirement.
 While sports allow you to stay in shape and have fun, they are not without risks.
 Sports injuries are common in all sports, but with proper preventative measures you can reduce the chances of injury.